Neonatal Intensive Care

 The Neonatal Intensive Care Unit, which first opened in January 1972, has beds for 42 neonates and infants.
 There are approximately 600 admissions each year, with one-third admitted from outside hospitals.
 The NICU is located on the 7th floor of the Penn State Health Milton S. Hershey Medical Center.
 NICU doctors and advanced practice providers are on faculty at the Penn State College of Medicine at the Milton S. Hershey Medical Center, the only academic medical center in central Pennsylvania.

-As a Level IV NICU (the highest level NICU according to the American Academy of Pediatrics), and the only one in central Pennsylvania, our team provides complete and comprehensive lifesaving care to the most complex and critically ill newborns.
+As a Level IV NICU (the highest level NICU according to the American Academy of Pediatrics), and the only one between Philadelphia and Pittsburgh, our team provides complete and comprehensive, lifesaving care to the most complex and critically-ill newborns.
 We use all forms of invasive and non-invasive respiratory support and perform all advanced radiological procedures and cardiac imaging on an emergency basis.
 In addition to 24/7 in-hospital coverage by board-certified and board-eligible neonatologists, our hospital has all pediatric subspecialists and pediatric surgeons available 24 hours a day.
 We have the capability for surgical repair of all complex conditions, including congenital heart malformations.
-Pediatric surgeons are also continuously available to place sick infants with severe respiratory failure on extracorporeal membrane oxygenation (ECMO), a form of cardiorespiratory bypass that is life-saving when other treatments are not effective.
+Pediatric surgeons are also continuously available to place sick infants with severe respiratory failure on extra-corporeal membrane oxygenation (ECMO), a form of cardio-respiratory bypass that is life-saving when other treatments are not effective.

-We have an active transport team that brings sick infants who are unable to be fully cared for in community hospitals to our NICU at all times of the night and day for specialized care.
-Additionally, we provide outreach education and training to nearby hospitals .
-We also have a dedicated team for resuscitating the smallest and sickest babies born in Labor and Delivery at Milton S. Hershey Medical Center.
-We are also in the process of developing a Small Baby Unit for the coordinated and consistent care of periviable newborns born at 23 to 26 weeks’ gestation (14 to 17 weeks early).
+At Penn State Children’s Hospital, we have an active transport team that brings sick infants who are unable to be fully cared for in community hospitals to our NICU at all times of the day and night for specialized care.
+Additionally, we provide outreach education and training to nearby hospitals.
+We have a dedicated team for resuscitating the smallest and sickest babies born at Milton S. Hershey Medical Center and are also in the process of developing a Small Baby Unit for the coordinated and consistent care of periviable newborns born at 23 to 26 weeks’ gestation (14 to 17 weeks before their due date).

 New NICU to open fall 2020

-The NICU will use a “hybrid room model” - a mix of private rooms (for singletons, twins, and triplets) and three, six-bedded rooms.
-Very premature infants will initially be admitted into quiet private rooms.
-Scientific evidence shows that these infants - who often spend a long time at the hospital even when parents must return to work or have other child care responsibilities - can experience significant developmental delays in the absence of enough human voice interaction.
-Thus, once medically stable and off ventilators, these infants will be moved to one of the 6-bedded rooms, where they will experience sufficient human voice.
+The NICU will use a “hybrid room model” - a mix of private rooms (for singletons, twins, and triplets) and three six-bedded rooms.
+Very premature infants will initially be admitted into quiet, private rooms to limit stimulation that can be overwhelming to a premature infant.
+However, once medically stable and off ventilators, these infants will be moved to one of the 6-bedded rooms, where they will experience sufficient human voice.
+Scientific evidence shows that the most premature infants - who often spend a long time at the hospital even when parents must return to work or have other child care responsibilities - can experience significant developmental delays in the absence of regular exposure to human voice.
 The hybrid room model assures that these newborns will have improved neurodevelopmental outcomes.
+All rooms will allow families the ability to room-in with their infant, where they will be actively engaged in the care of their baby and grow comfortable with the specialized care their newborn needs.